phetsims/qa/doc/qa-book.md

 ### 1.1: Devices

 Check out the [Asset Inventory](https://docs.google.com/spreadsheets/d/1XqnlW8DAlt2fZHDfDgkTMmMLpJZ1c0equBaPdkn2V08/edit#gid=0) for a comprehensive list of the devices we own.
-The "QA Simplified Inventory" is a list of the devices in Ariel's office (F925).
+The "QA Simplified Inventory" is a list of the devices in Ariel's office (F925) in Gamow Tower.

 ### 1.2: Operating Systems

-For a comprehensive list of operating systems we support, check out the [the PhET Help Center](https://phet.colorado.edu/en/help-center/running-sims).
+For a comprehensive list of operating systems (OS's) we support, check out the [the PhET Help Center](https://phet.colorado.edu/en/help-center/running-sims).
 (Open the "What are the System Requirements for running PhET simulations?" details.)

-As of 10/22/19 the OS's tested are:
+As of 2020-04-10 the OS's we support are:

- * iOS 11, 12, and iPadOS
- * Mac 10.10-10.15
- * Win 7 and 10
 * Chrome OS
+* iOS 12+
+* iPadOS 13+
+* macOS 10.9.5+
+* Windows 7
+* Windows 10

 ### 1.3: Web Browsers